 Risk assessment is a huge part of infection control.
 Evaluating your facility with potential outbreaks in mind can shed light on weaknesses that could pose an infection threat.

 You should consider whether you have the room and facilities to isolate infectious patients and effectively contain the infection to one area if need be.
-You should also examine the HVAC system to check it is safe and compliant with infection control standards.
+You should also examine the HVAC system to check it is safe and compliant with infection control policy and standards.
 HEPA filters in the HVAC can extract infectious particles from the air, preventing them from circulating throughout the facility and causing infection to spread.

 The equipment within your facility is also worth evaluating — do you have safe and effective disposal methods in place for getting rid of hazardous materials such as sharps or biohazardous waste?